pewtrusts/ai2html-builder/readme.md

 ![ai2html output at larger size](output-larger.png)

-*Above: the art of the 468px-wide asset is scaled up to fit larger viewports less than 686px wide. the text size does not change*
+*Above: the art of the 468px-wide asset is scaled up to fit larger viewports less than 686px wide.
+The text size does not change*

 ![ai2html output at 650px](output-650.png)